coderinsg/piper-ai/piper-ai/Lab2/LabGuide-Lab2.md

 3. Navigate to `Developer Hub`
 4. Over here, click the `New Notebook` under the `Notebooks` Profiles
 ![Select Notebook](./assets/L2-Select-Notebook.png "Select Notebook")
 5. `Lab 2 - Jupyterhub` service was provisioned by administrator to us as a template.
-Let's create a service out of it by clicking on `Select`.
+Let's create a service out of it by clicking on `Select`
 ![Select Notebook Profiles](./assets/L2-Select-Notebook-Profiles.png "Select Notebook Profiles")
 6. Give your new Jupyterhub instance a name and click `Deploy` (Note: Keep your workspace the same as in Lab 1)